-Site specific amendments to the Zoning By-law to permit the establishment of an additional residential unit shall not generally be permitted except where a site specific zone change or minor variance process is specifically required by the policies of this Section or by the Area Municipal Zoning By-law provisions.
+Site specific amendments to the Zoning By-law to permit the establishment of an additional residential unit shall not generally be permitted except where a site specific zone change or minor variance process is specifically required by the Area Municipal Zoning Bylaw provisions.

-AVAILABILITY OF MUNICIPAL SERVICES

-Additional residential units within a settlement serviced by centralized waste water and/or water supply shall be required to connect to all available services, where adequate capacity exists and County connection standards can be met.
+AVAILABILITY OF MUNICIPAL SERVICES Additional residential units within a settlement serviced by centralized waste water and/or water supply shall be required to connect to all available services, and shall only be permitted where adequate capacity has been confirmed by the County and all applicable connection requirements can be met.